life-itself/tao/plans/README.md

 Life Itself Workstreams as of Jan 2020 ([source coggle](https://coggle.it/diagram/XiR1dpbiFfqK6G8n/t/life-itself-workstreams-as-of-2020)

-## Big Vision
+## Transforming the Narrative

-See our Big Vision Issue Tree, which details our plans for our Big Vision.
-[Big Vision](https://coggle.it/diagram/X5foU48kvlUMpNq_/t/big-vision-conversation-issue-tree-and-is-widely-adopted)
+See our Transforming the Narrative Issue Tree, which details our plans for the workstream.
+[Transforming the Narrative](https://coggle.it/diagram/X5foU48kvlUMpNq_/t/transforming-the-narrative-issue-tree-is-widely-adopted)

 ## Annual Plans